jssql1234/docs-sqlpay/docs/usage/tools/options.md

 ## Personal Setting

-This is the setting changes is set for the Current Login user.
+These settings apply only to the currently logged-in user.

 ![personal-general-setting](../../../static/img/usage/tools/options/personal-general-setting.png)